 The other way to cool down is by taking a dip in the natural pool at the base of Minyon Falls in Nightcap National Park.
 Admire the 100-metre drop from the escarpment to the forest floor, then hike down through World Heritage-listed forest – Nightcap is part of the UNESCO Gondwana Rainforests of Australia, and it’s just a 30-minute drive from Bangalow.

 The surrounding fields also grow coffee, which you can sip at establishments like Zentveld's Coffee Farm and Roastery or Butcher Baker Bangalow, where beans are roasted by local crew Unity, and where every loaf of bread and flaky pastry is made daily on-site.
 If you prefer to sip craft beers, Common People is a new brewery operated by a crew of Northern Rivers locals.
-Oh-so-cool Woods (sister to Byron’s hipster hangout Folk) is filled with recycled timber and pot plants, its chefs preparing tasty plates almost too pretty to eat.
+The oh-so-cool Woods cafe (sister to Byron’s hipster hangout Folk) is filled with recycled timber and pot plants, its chefs preparing tasty plates almost too pretty to eat.

 Pioneering no-waste chef Matt Stone opened You Beauty in mid-2022, promising a classic European bistro with a farm-to-table ethos.
 It’s just around the corner from his woodfired pizza and pasta bar, Ciao Mate!
 Red Ginger, meanwhile, would not look out of place in downtown Shanghai, the store’s shelves stocked with Oriental objects and teas, which you can pick up to take home after a yum-cha feast.

 More food awaits at Bangalow Market, which transforms the town’s tree-lined showgrounds on the fourth Sunday of every month.
-This is an epic gathering of bakers, makers, viticulturalists, farmers and friends, with piles of seasonal produce to peruse, as well as arts, crafts and fashion.
+This is an epic gathering of bakers, makers, viticulturists, farmers and friends, with piles of seasonal produce to peruse, as well as arts, crafts and fashion.

 In between eateries, Bangalow’s main street is dotted with independent boutiques.
 Visit Island Luxe for covetable homewares and furniture with a Nordic twist; Johansen for women’s fashion in an earthy palette; and Wax Jumbu Emporium for everything from clothing and jewellery to crockery crafted by local artisans.
 Our Corner Store is an effortlessly cool take on its classic namesake edifice, stocked with simple and beautiful pieces for around the home and garden.